aavikkorotta/IndHemp_proj/README.md

 Soil sampling depth:	50 cm (except for 3 samples)

-Mean Clay from samples	24.95
+Mean Clay from samples:	24.95%

 Sampled SOC: After outliers’ accommodation the SOC values for all samples, estimated on ESM basis, ranged from a minimum of 44.82 to a maximum of 301.84 tons C/ha.
 The mean SOC was 133.35 ± 69.42 (SD), based on a total of 84 samples.